 It might not be possible to have a full-blown conversation with a car (yet), but connected cars have data-powered capabilities designed to make driving safer, more intuitive and more enjoyable.
-That’s just the tip of the iceberg though; making cars internet-enabled opens up possibilities for data-led development that goes far beyond the driving experience.
+That’s just the tip of the iceberg though; making cars internet-enabled opens up unimaginable possibilities for data-led development that goes far beyond just the driving experience.

 What are connected cars?

-A car can be connected but in no way autonomous, but all autonomous cars will likely be connected, since vehicles will need to be internet-enabled in order to self-drive.
+A car can be connected but in no way autonomous, but all autonomous cars will likely be connected.
+Since vehicles will need to be internet-enabled in order to self-drive.
 As we mentioned in our previous blog about autonomous cars, this technology is still a way off, while connected cars are just about ready for market.
 Reports state that over 125 million passenger cars with embedded connectivity are expected to ship worldwide before 2022.

 So, how do connected cars make use of internet connectivity and the flow of data it enables?

 For many of us, our cars are almost an extension of ourselves, or at least somewhere we spend a considerable amount of time.
 With this in mind, vehicle app manufacturers are using IoT and internet connectivity to not only enrich the driving experience, but to tailor it to driver preferences.
 At the 2019 Consumer Electronics Show, Samsung demonstrated its ‘Digital Cockpit’, which uses facial recognition to identify drivers and passengers and automatically adjust settings, such as seat height, music playlists and display preferences, to suit.